AbsaOSS/living-doc-generator/living_documentation_regime/README.md

 This is a build-in feature, that allows you to define which repositories should be included in the living documentation process.
 This essential process can not be deactivated inside of regime scope.
 By specifying repositories, you can focus on the most relevant projects for your documentation needs.

 - **Activation**: This is a built-in feature, so it is always activated.
 - **Default Behavior**: By default, the action will include all repositories defined in the repositories input parameter.
-Each repository is defined with its organization name, repository name, and query labels.
+Each repository is defined with its organization name, and repository name.

 ### Data Mining from GitHub Projects